resbaz/nectar-cloud-lessons/Lessons/Lesson_VII/Lesson_VII.md

 ## Question

-Anna's snapshot was made with her public still on the image.
+Anna's snapshot was made with her public key still on the image.

 Will she be able to ssh into her colleagues instance once he launches it?